fraguela/depspawn/INSTALL.md

 	 Run `ccmake --help` for additional options and details.

 6. Press letter `c` to configure your build.

+   If CMake cannot find [Boost](http://www.boost.org) it will warn that it will use and install the subset it requires.
+Just press `e` to exit the help.

 7. Provide the values you wish for the variables that appear in the screen.
 The most relevant ones are:
 	- `CMAKE_BUILD_TYPE` : String that specifies the build type.
 Its possible values are empty, Debug, Release, RelWithDebInfo and MinSizeRel.
 	- `CMAKE_INSTALL_PREFIX` : Directory where DepSpawn will be installed